wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A maelstrom of arcane energy ravages',
     'The astral sea is visible from',
     'A magical fountain floods',
-  ];
+    'Giant balloons have lifted in the sky the part of the area with the', ];

  gen_data['magicalhazard'] = [